 Nevada Market Administration Number of Employees

 Administrative 2

 Accounting 1

 Oasis Cannabis Retail

 Product Sales and Customer Service 20

 Inventory Control 9

 Dispatch / Delivery 8

 Safety / Security 6

 Leadership 2

 Communications 1

 City Trees Wholesale

 Wholesale Sales and Distribution 2

 Leadership 1

 Cultivation / Product Manufacturing 1

 Inventory Control 1

 Total Employees 54

+£ 1

-The Company believes in equal opportunity employment and we recruit, hire and promote individuals that are best qualified for each position without regard to race, color, creed, sex, national origin or handicap.
+We believe in equal opportunity employment and we recruit, hire and promote individuals that are best qualified for each position without regard to race, color, creed, sex, national origin or handicap.
 We pride ourselves on using a selection process that recruits people who are trainable, co-operative and share the core values of the Company.
-The Company's employees are highly-talented individuals who have educational achievements ranging from masters and undergraduate degrees in a wide range of disciplines, as well as staff who have been trained on the job to uphold the highest standards set as a Company.
+Our employees are highly-talented individuals who have educational achievements ranging from masters and undergraduate degrees in a wide range of disciplines, as well as staff who have been trained on the job to uphold the highest standards set as a Company.

-The Company recruits based on a rigorous interview process to ensure the right candidates are selected for the Company and the individual team.
-In addition to adherence to the Company's core values, it requires that each employee acts with integrity and constant striving to uphold the highest professional standards.
+We recruit based on a rigorous interview process to ensure the right candidates are selected for the Company and the individual team.
+In addition to adherence to our core values, it requires that each employee acts with integrity and constant striving to uphold the highest professional standards.

-In addition, the safety of the Company's employees is a priority and the Company is committed to the prevention of illness and injury through the provision and maintenance of a healthy workplace.
-The Company takes all reasonable step to ensure staff are appropriately informed and trained to ensure the safety of themselves as well as others around them.
+In addition, the safety of our employees is a priority and we are committed to the prevention of illness and injury through the provision and maintenance of a healthy workplace.
+We take all reasonable step to ensure staff are appropriately informed and trained to ensure the safety of themselves as well as others around them.

-In addition to the Oasis employees, the Company employs three executive and management personnel and engages one consultant in a management capacity.
+In addition to the Oasis employees, the Company employs three executive and Management personnel and engages one consultant in a Management capacity.